 - Outstanding Law School by Princeton Review

-Students at Washburn University School of Law may distinguish themselves in the job market by earning a Certificate of Specialization.
-The areas of specializationcan be completed within the traditional 90 credit hours required for graduation.
+Students at Washburn University School of Law may distinguish themselves in the job market by earning a Certificate of Concentration.
+The areas of concentration can be completed within the traditional 90 credit hours required for graduation.
 While students do not declare majors because law school provides a broad foundational education, the certificate program at Washburn Law allows students to formalize an area of specialization within the traditional law school curriculum.

-Certificates may be earned in the following areas of specialization:
+Certificates may be earned in the following areas: